RESOURCES·BLOG·AI COMPLIANCE

 The record is immutable.
 The record is auditable.
 The record is exportable in the format the AI Act expects.
 When the auditor arrives, the export is a button.
 Not a project.

-This is the shape of the bet every Domain Lab makes.
+This is the shape of the bet every App Data app makes.
 The workflow the radiology team already runs on medical imaging, the workflow the risk team already runs on credit decisions, the workflow the pharmacovigilance team already runs on adverse-event reports — each one writes to the record by default.
-The compliance artifact is a byproduct of the work, not a deliverable the compliance team invents after the fact.
+The compliance record is a byproduct of the work, not a deliverable the compliance team invents after the fact.

-The five things — mapped to Domain Labs
+The five things — mapped to App Data

 Technical documentation.
 Every model promoted through the lab has a model card, a training distribution summary, a reviewed-work record, and the evaluation battery it passed.
 Exported together.
 Ready to hand to the auditor.